 The costs of an insufficient vehicle reimbursement

 The first step in the employee leaving the company will be modifying their behavior to reduce their costs.
-This in turn costs the company as employees opt to make phone calls or view webinars as alternatives to business travel.
-However, phone calls are often less effective than face-to-face interactions when it comes to sales and client relations.
-This will affect your bottom line.
+This in turn costs the company as employees opt to make phone calls or video calls as alternatives to business travel.
+However, remote interactions are often less effective than in-person interactions when it comes to sales and client relations.

 If the employee leaves your company, you face a new set of costs.
 Recruiting, hiring and training employees takes time and money.
-It takes on averageto fill an open position.
-This is 42 days of lost revenue and revenue generating activities.
+It takes on average 42 days and $4,129 to fill an open position.

 Employees are not going to continue working a job that does not protect their income from the costs of operating their vehicle.
 Make sure your organization does not make the mistake of providing a standard, equal car allowance for all employees regardless of their territory size or costs.
 Equal is not the same as equitable.